jellyfin/jellyfin-mpv-shim/.github/ISSUE_TEMPLATE/bug_report.md

 **Error Messages**
 If you are using the shim version, you can access logs by clicking the systray icon and selecting "Show Console".

-In all client modes, you can access logs by enabling logging to disk by using the `write_logs` config option or the corresponding menu option.
+New in *upcoming release*: In all client modes, you can access logs by enabling logging to disk by using the `write_logs` config option or the corresponding menu option.
 Please note this requires a restart.